Havoc-OS/OTA/README.md

 - Download : [here](https://havoc-os.com/download)
 - All devices that are not actively supported , have last version information here.
 - Not active devices can be downloaded from [here](https://download.havoc-os.com)
-- All these automation systems cost money , so please donate for servers used to bring you weekly builds if you like our work
+- You can support the work we do by contributing towards this project.
+This will help us pay for the servers and other infrastructure to deliver timely updates moving forward.
+Here's our link:
 - Donate : [Paypal](https://paypal.me/ANUSHEK) | UPI : anushekprasal@okhdfcbank
 <br>